srjit/science-of-genius-title-impact/README.md

 This quantitative model of article presentation will be useful for maximizing the impact of future articles and thereby accelerate scientific growth.

-### We hypothesize that
----
-- There is a relationship between the length of the title and impact of the article, which also depends on the popularity of the journal where it was published.
-- The reputation of the authors/co-author has a positive effect on the impact of the article.
-- Topic popularity reflected in the title or abstract may contribute to the impact.
-- The clarity of the abstract has a positive influence on the impact of the article.
-- The sentiment of the abstract has a positive influence on the impact of the article.

 ### Environment
 ---
 - Installing dependecies for the project